SKaryngton/API-Platform/README.md

 ### Start the Symfony web server

-You can use Nginx or Apache, but Symfony's local web server works even better.

 To install the Symfony local web server, follow "Downloading the Symfony client" instructions found
 here: https://symfony.com/download - you only need to do this